Canton Presbyterian's Response to the Covid-19 Pandemic

 We keep them healthy.

-This is the conclusion of a difficult conversation our session and staff have had this week.
-Along with many other churches in Canton and western NC, we will be moving all our worship services and meetings online and through the mail for the next two weeks.
-This means we will not meet in person on Sunday mornings for worship or faith development.
-The next Sunday we plan to gather at the church will be March 29th
+This is the conclusion of a difficult conversation our session and staff had in March 2020.
+Along with many other churches in Canton and western NC, we have moved all our worship services and meetings online and through the mail.
+This means we do not meet in person for worship or faith development.

-During these next two weeks, we will be creative in how we live our mission.
-Worship resources, including my sermons, will be online.
-We will provide instructions for accessing those, if anyone needs help.
+We are creative in how we live our mission.
+Worship resources, including sermons, are online via YouTube and Facebook.
+We can provide instructions for accessing those if anyone needs help.
 If you prefer, we can mail everything to you.
-We will also be sending more information on how you can continue to support the ministry of the church financially.

-Canton’s Missional Network is thinking about ways to help children in the (hopefully unlikely) event schools close.
-I know many of us are concerned about children who do not reliably get meals at home.
-I will keep you posted on how we can help them.
+Canton’s Missional Network works to help children in the (hopefully unlikely) event schools close.
+Many of us are concerned about children who do not reliably get meals at home.

 As Christians, we trust God, we listen to and learn from scientists, we care for each other, and we plan for the long term.

 “I don’t like it.
-But I agree it’s necessary.” – Bill Rolland
+But I agree it’s necessary.” – Dr. Bill Rolland, Ruling Elder of Canton Presbyterian Church

 Bill speaks for me too, and, I’m guessing, for most of us.
 May God bless us in our turmoil, our questions, our careful planning, our love for God, and our love for each other.